seamapi/docs/docs/core-concepts/devices.md

 <!-- CODE INJECT END -->

-### Convert Managed Device to Unmanaged
+## Convert Unmanaged Device to Managed
 To convert an unmanaged device back to managed, retrieve it using the unmanaged device API and use the update function to change its managed state back to true.
+Note that unmanaged device resources (e.g. Access Codes) will need to be converted back to managed as well.

 <!-- CODE INJECT START